Greenmamba29/genspark-ai-search-privacy/SIMSTUDIO_INTEGRATION_PLAN.md

 ## Overview

-This document outlines the integration of SimStudio AI components to enhance GenSpark-AI-Search's offline capabilities with expanded model library, improved synchronization, and enhanced privacy features.
+This document outlines the integration of SimStudio AI components to enhance Grahmos-AI-Search's offline capabilities with expanded model library, improved synchronization, and enhanced privacy features.

 ## Analysis Summary

 Based on the examination of both codebases:

-### GenSpark Current Architecture
+### Grahmos Current Architecture
 - **Backend**: Node.js with TypeScript, Fastify server
 - **AI Components**: @xenova/transformers for local inference
 - **Storage**: SQLite3 for local data, Redis for caching